Anne Hathaway

 Anne Hathaway won an Oscar for her role as Fantine in Les Misérables

 In addition to this Academy Award, Hathaway also received a Golden Globe — one of the three the film won — as well as a Grammy Award.
-Critics remarked, "Anne Hathaway simply breaks your heart when she sings about how life has quashed her dreams.
+Critics said, "Anne Hathaway simply breaks your heart when she sings about how life has crushed her dreams.
 Her performance is so exquisite that it's evident she is Oscar-worthy."
 Others concurred, stating, "The film is worth watching for Hathaway alone."

 Catwoman (Anne Hathaway) - All Fight Scenes